Beyond Zakat

 The doors of goodness are many….Enjoining good.
 Forbidding evil.
 Removing harm from the road.
 Listening to the deaf.
 Leading the blind.
 Guiding one to the object of one’s need.
 Rushing by the power of one’s own legs to one in sorrow who asks for help.
 Supporting the feeble with the strength of one’s own arms.
 All of these are charity enjoined upon you.
 (Ibn Hibbân)

-One of the most effective and very best kinds of giving is sadaqa jariyah, literally, “running charity,” so called because it “runs on” in life and after death like a flowing stream.
+One of the most effective and very best kinds of giving is sadaqah jariyah, literally, “running charity,” so called because it “runs on” in life and after death like a flowing stream.
 Islam lays emphasis on this type of charitable giving because its gift bestows both the giver and the beneficiary with blessings that continue to reward recipients and the gift-maker even long after the giver has died.

-The efficacy of sadaqa jariyah is that it has long-term benefits.
+The efficacy of sadaqah jariyah is that it has long-term benefits.
 If one builds a house of worship, for instance, its advantage “runs on” for its attendants and its contributor so long as worshipers pray in it—even for centuries.
 Whoever helped establish it will continue to receive ongoing divine rewards from God for that single sadaqa.

-Sadaqa jariyah is not limited to the building of mosques or schools, of course.
+Sadaqah jariyah is not limited to the building of mosques or schools, of course.
 Nor is it exclusively charity toward people.
 It encompasses innumerable things that have perpetual benefit to all the living.
 A Sadaqah Jariyah that is especially emphasized is one that produces a source of beneficial knowledge, like writing a book that benefits people in any worthy aspect of their lives.
 In this case, even after a writer dies, as long as the book is read and helping people, he or she will continue to receive reward for it in the grave.
 The Prophet said:

 When one dies, all his good deeds cease save three:

-• Sadaqa jariyah (ongoing charity)
+• Sadaqah jariyah (ongoing charity)

 • And a righteous child who prays for one.
 (Muslim)